 They are now offering 2017-19 40kWh Nissan Leaf, 2015-17 30kWh Nissan Leaf and 2014-17 24kWh Nissan Leaf.
-All vehicles are offered below normal rates, with savings in shipping and compliance, passed onto to you.
-They are also passing through any savings achieved at auction to make getting an EV that much easier.
-This offer includes all of their standard upgrades including Japanese to English head-unit (stereo and controls), dash instruments and an Australian 10A portable charging cable, full support and warranty.
+The Good Car Company offers all vehicles below normal rates, with savings in shipping and compliance, passed onto to you.
+And they also pass through any savings achieved at auction to make getting an EV that much easier.
+This offer includes standard upgrades including Japanese to English head-unit (stereo and controls), dash instruments and an Australian charging cable.
+Plus, of course, full support and warranty.

-The bulk-buy of affordable electric vehicles will help drive a step change in the transformation of transport to a low carbon emission future.
+The bulk-buy of affordable electric cars will help the transformation of transport to a low carbon emission future.

 Electric vehicles.
 They’re expensive and we don’t have the infrastructure.
 Right?

 Electric vehicles (EVs) are coming down in price, and they’re much cheaper to run than petrol cars.
 They don’t need special equipment to charge and, as a bi-directional mobile battery, they could play a key role in the renewable energy revolution.
 Which is why Zero Emissions Sydney North has formed a working group to research EVs, looking at the pros and cons, the market, and affordable options for going electric.

 In the first in a series of posts about electric vehicles, Ursula Hogben, one of the founding members of Zero Emissions Sydney North, gives us the highlights of a webinar held by the Coalition For Conservation Electric Vehicles and Sustainable Mobility panel on 12 May 2020.